matter-labs/zksync-web-era-docs/docs/api/js/features.md

 }
 ```

-Override to deploy a contract with bytecode `0xcde...12` and enforce that the operator will not charge more than `100` ergs per published bytes on Layer 1:
+Override to deploy a contract with bytecode `0xcde...12` and enforce that the operator will not charge more than `100` ergs per published bytes on layer 1:

 ```typescript
 {